-These utility-scale solar projects essentially plug directly into the power lines you see driving down the road and provide electricity to power the everyday activities we don’t even think about (like the phone or computer you’re reading this on).
+These utility-scale solar projects essentially plug directly into the power lines you see when you’re driving down the road that provide electricity to power the everyday activities we don’t even think about (like the phone or computer you’re reading this on).

 The definition of “utility-scale solar” is typically determined by size.
 The Solar Energy Industries Association defines a solar project as “utility-scale” if it has a name-plate capacity of 1 million watts or 1 megawatt (MW).
 However, the National Renewable Energy Laboratory labels a solar project “utility-scale” if it has 5 MW of solar energy capacity.
 Other institutions may go even higher, using a 20 MW solar capacity threshold.

 Think of this capacity as a lightbulb you’d buy for your home that says that it is 60W (watts).
 That’s similar to the “name-plate” label on a solar array–just much much, much bigger.
 This lightbulb (or in our case, solar project) generates thousands of (watt) hours to light up your home or power up your Tesla.

 The definition of utility-scale may vary, but one thing is constant, and that’s the benefits.
 Let’s take a look at what makes utility-scale solar so special.